MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 On the other hand, when a tensile force is applied to the 2D layer of atoms, the atoms would get further apart from each other, thus increasing the mean distance per atom, making the electron “jumps” less favorable, and increasing the resistance.

-We can see in Figure 1 how the compressive and tensile forces affect the geometry of the 2D plane.
+We can see in figure 1 how the compressive and tensile forces affect the geometry of the 2D plane.
 When generalizing the 2D plane to a 3D thin surface, the principle of the measurement stays the same.

 ![Imagen1](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/5d65b1fc-ff74-4581-843a-14737c406238)

 Figure 1: Principle of the resistance measurement for the graphite and flex sensors.
 Extracted from “Pencil Drawn Strain Gauges and Chemiresistors on Paper”, by Cheng-Wei et al.

 # Necessary components and image of the finished project

 In figure 2, the finished project, with all the components mounted on the shield, is showed.
+The only component that not mounted in the shield is the Bluetooth module, since what we thought to be a connection error was blocking the Arduino code from running.

 To carry out this project, we needed:
   - 1 graphite-based paper sensor